 Talk openly to your teenager at home

 “Talk openly at home about the issues the teenager may be confronted with (such as sex; pornography; alcohol and drugs).
-It can sometimes be helpful to use films, TV programmes, or the Internet to introduce and discuss the topics.
+It can sometimes be helpful to use films, TV programmes, or the Internet to introduce and discuss the topics, as in the internet you can find adult material and even meet potential partners with apps like Meetnfuck free and others.
 Outright banning and avoidance increases interest.
 “In my experience most teenagers don’t like face to face serious chats with their parents.
 General discussions are helpful, about how we all have strengths and vulnerabilities and how we need to learn to understand and manage our vulnerabilities.
 I think it works better to keep the discussion more general and less personal.
 Drop a pebble into the pond and see where the ripples lead.
 “It’s valuable for teenagers to know that they are appreciated for who they are.
 Affirm them for their special qualities, their sense of humour, being kind, their opinions.

 Find a healthy balance somewhere in the middle

 “So a balance in the middle, call it democratic parenting, is the style which gives the teenager boundaries, respect, security, allows them to make mistakes and learn from them, and grants them personal dignity.
 This style includes listening, negotiating, brain-storming ideas, always remaining respectful.
 It allows parents to say sorry if they have made a mistake and to model that behaviour.
 “It’s good to know that as parents we can learn a great deal about ourselves and the world around us through our teenagers.”